VaidikV/Python-Projects/README.md

 # 100+ Python Projects
-A list of 100+ unique Python projects made by me.
+A list of 100+ unique Python projects.
+(Ongoing...)